Shannon Tweed: Career

 In 1978, Tweed was the third runner-up in the Miss Canada Pageant event and won the Miss Canada talent competition for her singing.

 After the Canadian wish-fulfilment TV show Thrill of a Lifetime arranged for her to pose for Playboy magazine, Tweed was chosen to be the Playmate of the Month for the November 1981 issue, and eventually the Playmate of the Year for 1982.
 Tweed and her sister Tracy appeared together in a Playboy spread.

-Tweed primarily acted in B movies and in television series such as the HBO comedy 1st and Ten and the prime-time soap opera Falcon Crest, She also appeared in an episode of The Dukes of Hazzard as well as Married... with Children.
+Tweed primarily acted in B movies and in television series such as the HBO comedy 1st & Ten and the prime-time soap opera Falcon Crest, She also appeared in an episode of The Dukes of Hazzard as well as Married... with Children.
 In 1985, she landed a year-long role on Days of Our Lives as Savannah Wilder.
+During the 1988-89 season, Tweed was a regular panelist on the Canadian-produced game show The New Liar's Club, which aired in both Canada and the US.

-Tweed has appeared as a guest on Frasier.
+Additionally, Tweed has appeared as a guest on Frasier.
 She has also lent her voice to the Nickelodeon cartoon SpongeBob SquarePants in the episode "20,000 Patties Under the Sea", which also featured Gene Simmons as a guest.

 The first major theatrical film in which Tweed appeared was the horror film Of Unknown Origin (1983).
 Since then, Tweed has appeared in more than 60 films, including Detroit Rock City, produced by Simmons, in 1999.
 Tweed and her sister Tracy co-starred in the film Night Eyes 3.
 She is known as one of the most successful actresses of mainstream erotica.
 Vanity Fair has described Tweed as "one of home video's most rented erotic thriller goddesses".

 Tweed was featured along with her family on the reality TV show Gene Simmons Family Jewels from 2006 until 2012.
 One of the highlights of the series was Simmons' proposal to her and their subsequent marriage at the Beverly Hills Hotel in Beverly Hills, California.
 In 2010, an episode of the series was taped in Tweed's former hometown of Saskatoon.
 During the visit, she was presented with an honorary street sign denoting the (nonexistent) "Tweed Lane".
 Tourism Saskatoon subsequently requested Saskatoon City Council approve the naming of a real Tweed Lane in her honour.
 The Council approved the request, and the street is located in the neighbourhood of Rosewood.

 Tweed is the narrator of the reality TV show Ex-Wives of Rock.